Find international production companies, services and crew

 Most locations are easily accessible.
 Price and permission depend on the location and the type of production.
 For more details on procedures and costs in Dubai, go to… http://www.dubaifilmcommission.ae/filming-in-dubai/how-to-film-in-dubai/permit-fees

-Jarvinen from Filmworks also makes the important point that the UAE requires an entire script to be approved by the releveant authorities, not just the segments to be filmed in the UAE.
+The UAE requires an entire script to be approved by the relevant authorities, not just the segments to be filmed in the UAE.

 Dubai